gvwilson/sensibleadventures/maddy-roo/old.md

 so that they could page through the sketchbook together.
 Open-mouthed,
 eyes wide,
-Sindy ran her finger over one drawing after another.
+the younger roo ran her finger over one drawing after another.
+"Papa..." she whispered.
-"Is he still here?" she whispered.
+"Is he still here?"

 "I don't know."
 Maddy shook her head.
-"I wish Dockety would wake up.
+"But right now I wish Shaper Leaf was.
-Or that Special Leaf was here---he could just blast a way out.
+He could just make us a way out."
-Rrrrr..."
-She made a rumbling sound in her throat and shook her paws in the air.

-"What was that supposed to be?"
-Sindy scowled.

-Maddy let her paws fall to her sides.
-"Sonics," she said with a forced.

 Sindy jumped and squeaked as the cleaner bot rolled up to them.
 "What's that!?"